Best RPG games for Nintendo Switch iMore 2021

 Best for beginners: Pokemon Let's Go, Pikachu! and Eevee!

 Returning to the Kanto region to capture Pokemon has never been as much fun as it is with Pokémon Let's Go, Pikachu! and Eevee!
-Finally, we get a bigger screen filled with green grass or rock paths filled with a variety of Pokemon just waiting for you to capture them.
+Finally, we get a bigger screen filled with green grass or rock paths filled with various Pokemon just waiting for you to capture them.
 Since Kanto was the first region many Pokémon players ever experienced, this game is a nostalgia trip that will appeal to old fans and new alike.

 Catching Pokémon in these games is similar to that of Pokémon Go.
 You also don't ever have to wonder whether a certain type of Pokémon is nearby since to capture them, you'll trigger the combat by walking into them on screen.
 This means you can avoid the pokemon you don't want to capture or trigger bonuses by capturing several of the same species in a row.
-When you chain together a combo of captures, you can also get rarer pokemon to spawn or snag candies that will help you boost stats of the Pokémon you already own.
+When you chain together a combo of captures, you can also get rarer pokemon to spawn or snag candies that will help you boost the stats of the Pokémon you already own.

-Unlike previous games, it's very clear from the onset that you aren't alone in this journey.
+Unlike previous games, it's very clear that you aren't alone in this journey from the onset.
 When you are playing Let's Go, Pikachu! and Eevee!, your sidekicks have their own strengths and personality to aid you in your travels.
 They react to the things you do and are seriously powerful beasties in adorable pastel colors.
 If you do a good job training your little buddy, they can easily mow through just about anything thrown at them, including teams of other Pokémon, along with learning fierce new moves for battle.